 Mount Vernon, Monticello, Falling Water, Graceland.
 When pressed to name famous American homes, Graceland is a name that invariably rises to the top.
 It is synonymous with Elvis Presley and his legend.
 This contract, offered by Rock Island Auction Company, is the real estate transaction for Graceland dated March 17, 1957.
 Surprising that such an estate could be transacted on two simple pages, it represents a pivotal moment in the life of the King.

 It is signed by Elvis, his parents, Vernon and Gladys Presley, and his real estate agent, Virginia Grant, who kept the contract from March 21, 1957 until May 25, 1995.
 Handwritten in red ink, Grant calls it the “first contract” in several accompanying documents.
 Also included with the documents is Grant’s book recounting the story of the sale, How Elvis Bought Graceland.
-The paperwork indicates that Elvis purchased Graceland for $102,500 at the age of 22.
+The paperwork indicates that Elvis purchased Graceland for $102,500 at the age of 22 making it a great piece of Elvis memorabilia.
 As part of the offer, he traded the Presley’s home at 1034 Audubon Drive for $55,000.
 The remainder of the purchase was funded by a $10,000 cash deposit and a $35,500 mortgage.

 The “Memphis Mafia” is the nickname given by the media to Elvis and several of his closest friends who were deputized by the Shelby County Sheriff’s Department.
 He liked the name and it stuck.
 Think of them as a “Rat Pack” of boyhood friends, fellow musicians, and trusted associates.
 They were on Elvis’ payroll for a myriad of specific tasks and helped the King maintain an air of privacy, as well as a lifestyle of long nights often fueled by pharmaceutical drugs.